The trumpeter of Alert Bay

 [To see where this happened, go to uencounter.me]

-2 Responses to “The trumpeter of Alert Bay”
+6 thoughts on “The trumpeter of Alert Bay

 My name is Genesis….
 I was simply looking for some images of my hometown of Alert Bay and to my surprise….
 I came across this awesome blog about my dad.